 My very first piece of serious writing is out there, published.
 You can find Building a Midshipman on Amazon.
 It was inspired by my daughter’s journey from high school to USNA Midshipman.
 That one is non-fiction.

 Let’s talk about fiction.
-My first fiction piece is Lucy: Story of Man.
+My first fiction piece is Lucy: Story of Man (renamed Born in a Treacherous Time.

 …A historic thriller in the spirit of Jean Auel that follows a band of early humans as they struggle to survive in a world where Nature is King and they are prey not predators.